Zainab1317/FASDH25-portfolio2/README.md

 For each selected article, reads the text content.

-Uses Stanza’s NER pipeline to identify named entities of types GPE (Geo-Political Entities), LOC (Locations), or FAC (Facilities).
+Uses Stanza’s NER pipeline to identify named entities of types GPE (Geo-Political Entities), LOC (Locations).

 Counts how many times each place name appears across all January 2024 articles.